rgehrsitz/Pulsar/docs/Testing-Guide.md

 ## Overview

 This guide covers how to test the Pulsar rule compilation system and the Beacon runtime environment.
+With the transition to a template-based code generation approach now complete, the testing framework has been updated to validate the template-generated code.
 The testing framework validates the following components:
 1. Rule parsing and validation
-2. Rule compilation into C# code
+2. Rule compilation into C# code using templates from Pulsar.Compiler/Config/Templates
 3. AOT compilation of the generated code
 4. Runtime execution in the Beacon environment
 5. Performance and memory usage
-6. Temporal rule behavior with buffer caching
+6. Temporal rule behavior with object-value buffer caching

 ## Test Categories